The following is North Carolina hospitals' position on behavioral health policy issues as approved on Nov. 18, 2016:

 North Carolina hospitals and health systems support access to appropriate levels of care for our behavioral health patients.
 The state should improve payment models to help behavioral health patients reach the right providers at the right time — and to compensate those providers for the care they provide, whether for crisis or non-crisis care.
 North Carolina should also remove all barriers to ensure that providers are enabled to refer patients to the right level of care, especially when the patient would otherwise wait in the Emergency Department.

-- THIS JUST IN!!
-North Carolina Lawmakers Introduce Legislation to Improve Mental Health System THIS JUST IN!!
+- North Carolina Lawmakers Introduce Legislation to Improve Mental Health System - April 5, 2017

 - Summary of Proposed Legislation: Involuntary Commitment Statute Changes to Improve Behavioral Healthcare